-- Attached hereto as Appendix B, is the City's current Substance Abuse Prevention Policy; this policy shall remain in effect until the City implements the Substance Abuse Prevention Policy set forth in Appendix C. Appendix C will be implemented, upon notice to the Union, after acquisition of a vendor to provide oral fluid testing. - 375.
-If the City implements a Substance Abuse Prevention Policy with the Consolidated Crafts, Electricians, Plumbers, Stationary Engineers and/or TWU 250A, the parties shall meet and confer on implementing the terms of the Substance Abuse Prevention Policy, subject to the impasse resolution procedure set forth in Charter Section A8.409-4.
+Attached hereto as Appendix B, is the City's current Substance Abuse Prevention Policy; this policy shall remain in effect until the City implements the Substance Abuse Prevention Policy set forth in Appendix C. Appendix C will be implemented, upon notice to the Union, after acquisition of a vendor to provide oral fluid testing.